metadata101/schemas/iso/19139/20070417/gts/ReadMe.txt

-ISO(c) GSR schema ReadMe.txt
+ISO(c) GTS schema ReadMe.txt
 ------------------------------------------------------------------------------

-Geographic Spatial Referencing (GSR) extensible markup language
+Geographic Temporal Schema (GTS) extensible markup language

-GSR is a component of the XML Schema Implementation of Geographic Information Metadata documented in ISO/TS 19139:2007.
+GTS is a component of the XML Schema Implementation of Geographic Information Metadata documented in ISO/TS 19139:2007.

-GSR includes all the definitions of http://www.isotc211.org/2005/gsr namespace.
-The root document of this namespace is the file gsr.xsd.
+GTS includes all the definitions of http://www.isotc211.org/2005/gts namespace.
+The root document of this namespace is the file gts.xsd.

 The most current schemas are available at: http://standards.iso.org/ittf/PubliclyAvailableStandards/ISO_19139_Schemas/